Aruisop/Resume-Screening/README.md

 - Using matplotlib, visualizes the resume scores.

 # How do I use it?
-- Just make sure to run the given code/script on either a Google Colab or a Jupyter Notebook environment.
+- Just make sure to run the given code/script on either a Google Colab environment.
 - Enter the job description, and then upload the resumes(in either PDF, DOCX or CSV).
 - The final result is displayed as a bar chart.